-Portrait of a Gossip (Miss Henry Mystery Series Book 1)
+Portrait of a Gossip (Miss Henry Mystery Series Book 1) May 2012

-Landscape in Scarlet (Miss Henry Mystery Series Book 2)
+Landscape in Scarlet (Miss Henry Mystery Series Book 2) July 2012

-Requiem at Christmas (Miss Henry 3)
+Requiem at Christmas (Miss Henry 3) July 2012

-Impression of Bones (Miss Henry Mystery Series Book 4)
+Impression of Bones (Miss Henry Mystery Series Book 4) November 2012

-The Miss Henry Mysteries Volume 1 (Books 2-4)
+The Miss Henry Mysteries Volume 1 (Books 2-4) April 2013

 Contains the novels “Landscape in Scarlet”, “Requiem at Christmas”, and “Impression of Bones”.
 “Portrait of a Gossip”, the first novel in the series, should be read separately before reading this bundle.

-Blue Period (Miss Henry Mystery Series Book 5)
+Blue Period (Miss Henry Mystery Series Book 5) March 2013

 Autumn is the perfect time to be in Napa.
 The grapes are being harvested and one can enjoy the last of the summer sun while sipping wine and taking in an art show.
 Yes, Napa is perfect.
 Unless your host ends up murdered out in his own vineyard and the suspects without alibis include friends, loved ones, and a possible rogue NSA agent who wants help from Juliet Henry.

-Memento Mori (Miss Henry Mystery Series Book 6)
+Memento Mori (Miss Henry Mystery Series Book 6) March 2013

-Eye of the Beholder (Miss Henry Mystery Series Book 7)
+Eye of the Beholder (Miss Henry Mystery Series Book 7) February 2014

 The wine country is a great place to visit, unless there’s a corpse in the vineyard.
 From Napa Miss Henry travels to Los Angeles for the opening of the Memento Mori Museum.
 After escaping the mummy in Los Angeles, Juliet gets caught in a hurricane at a folk festival.
 The quartet ends with Juliet in Mexico taking on a job for her former employer.

-Drowning Pool (Miss Henry Mystery Series Book 8)
+Drowning Pool (Miss Henry Mystery Series Book 8) May 2014

 Juliet Henry is no fan of blackmail but she submits when it is the only way to get to an important art show in Mexico.
 In return for her passport she must do the NSA a favor and discover if the Nazi war criminal hosting the event has a rare work of art in his stolen collection.
 But she soon finds there are more dangerous things than missing art work in Quatros Cienegas.

-Modern Art (Miss Henry Mystery Series Book 9)
+Modern Art (Miss Henry Mystery Series Book 9) July 2014

-A Cozy Christmas
+A Cozy Christmas November 2014

-Carved in Stone (Miss Henry Mystery Series Book 10)
+Carved in Stone (Miss Henry Mystery Series Book 10) February 2015

 Juliet Henry received the invitation to San Francisco with all the enthusiasm she would feel for attending a public execution, but her lover, Raphael, seemed to truly want her company so she packed her duffle with dark, wrinkle-resistant clothing and a collection of sketch pads and pencils.
 But as often happens when Juliet travels she stumbles into something more sinister than damaged works of art.
 The red-headed corpse is not a new one, but nowhere near old enough to have belonged to the accused witch whose name was carved on the violated crypt.

-Midsummer Murders: Mural from the Dead (Miss Henry Mystery Series Book 11)
+Midsummer Murders: Mural from the Dead (Miss Henry Mystery Series Book 11) June 2015

 Sometimes history, though interred with all honors, refuses to stay buried.
 Or, in this case, plastered and white washed.
 The earthquake which had dropped a crypt on Miss Henry in San Francisco had done damage elsewhere in the state, and Juliet and Raphael James are headed for Monterey to see the mural exposed by the damages plaster in a famous old adobe house which was the scene of one of California’s earliest and strangest robberies.